AI4CTS/E2Usd/README.md

 ## Appendix
-Detailed dataset description, implementation details, impact assessment of the Energy-based Frequency Compressor, additional NMI results for component study and parameter sensitivity study can be found at [Supplemental Materials](Appendix.pdf). (downloading to local pdf viewer is recommended for better readability).
+For a more comprehensive understanding of our work, including detailed dataset descriptions, implementation specifics, an impact assessment of the Energy-based Frequency Compressor, additional NMI results for component study, and parameter sensitivity study, please refer to the [Appendix](Appendix.pdf).
+We recommend downloading the PDF to a local viewer for better readability.

 ## Hardware information
-Experiments were conducted on a server with an NVIDIA Quadro RTX 8000 GPU and an Intel Xeon Gold 5215 CPU (2.50GHz).
-The MCU deployment uses an STM32H747 device with a 480 MHz Arm Cortex-M7 core, 2 MB Flash memory, and 1 MB RAM,
+Our experiments were conducted on a server equipped with an NVIDIA Quadro RTX 8000 GPU and an Intel Xeon Gold 5215 CPU (2.50GHz).
+For MCU deployment, we employed an STM32H747 device with a 480 MHz Arm Cortex-M7 core, 2 MB Flash memory, and 1 MB RAM.

 ## Library Dependencies
-We developed the code for experiments using Python 3.9.18, you can install the remaining dependencies using:
+To run our code, we developed it using Python 3.9.18.
+You can install the remaining dependencies by executing the following command:
 ```bash
 pip install -r requirements.txt
 ```
 ## Dataset Preparation
-We tested E2USD on five real-world Unsupervsied State Detection (USD) datasets and one synthetic dataset for comprehensive evaluations:
+We evaluated E2USD on five real-world Unsupervised State Detection (USD) datasets and one synthetic dataset for comprehensive assessments.
+You can download these datasets from the following links:

 | Dataset   | Type               | Download Link |